Saraswathi Vedam, RM, FACNM, Sci D (hc)

 Because of her interdisciplinary education and work experience, spanning the disciplines of psychology, sociology, epidemiology, nursing, family practice, and midwifery, Kathrin has had the pleasure of working with clinicians, graduate students, and fellow researchers from different disciplines.
 She is experienced with grant development, has published over 30 papers, and volunteered for 5 years as co-editor of the Canadian Journal of Midwifery Research & Practice.
 Kathrin works closely with 2-4 midwifery undergraduate and graduate students every year and enjoys mentoring them through the process of developing the research skills necessary to complete their capstone/thesis projects.

-Lynsey leads strategic dissemination and implementation activities for the Birth Place Lab, she facilitates multidisciplinary research and knowledge translation projects generated by the Home Birth Summits, and supports grant writing and reporting.
+Lynsey Hamilton leads strategic dissemination and implementation activities for the Birth Place Lab.
+She facilitates multidisciplinary research and knowledge translation projects in Canada and the United States, generated by the Home Birth Summits, and supports grant writing and reporting.
 Lynsey gained her Master’s in Public Health Research at the University of Edinburgh and has worked in health care research since moving to Canada shortly after.
-She has a background in qualitative research and knowledge translation projects working with a variety of different populations, and a strong interest in participatory action research and autonomy in the health care system.
+She has an extensive background in qualitative research and knowledge translation strategies and experience working with a variety of different populations.
+Lynsey has a strong interest in participatory action research and autonomy within the health care system.

 Courtney Broten completed a degree in Midwifery and has since cared for diverse groups of people throughout pregnancy, birth, postpartum, and newborn periods in both rural and urban settings in British Columbia.
 She has served as faculty with the Division of Midwifery at UBC since 2010.
-Her professional responsibilities include working for the Midwives Association of BC on provincial access issues for midwives.
+Her professional responsibilities have included working for the Midwives Association of BC on provincial access issues for midwives.
 She is particularly interested in health professional education research and design.
-Courtney is in her final stages of a Master’s in Health Professional Education through Maastricht University in the Netherlands, and she is supported locally by UBC’s Centre for Health Education Scholarship.
+Courtney has completed a Master’s in Health Professional Education through Maastricht University in the Netherlands, and she is a member of UBC’s Centre for Health Education Scholarship.